|

 ---code ends here---

 Now open the first form.
-We need to switch the mouse cursor of, when the screen-
+We need to switch the mouse cursor off, when the screensaver is started, and back on when the user returns to windows.

 Add the line " showcursor FALSE " to the form_load procedure,

-and add the line " showcursor TRUE " to the form_unload procedure
+and add the line " showcursor TRUE " to the form_unload procedure.

-almost forgot, add the following code to the mouse_move procedure, so that we can quit the screen saver:
+That´s it!
+Now add some picture boxes and moves them in your form, and oh I almost forgot, add the following code to the mouse_move procedure, so that we can quit the screensaver:

 ---code begins here---